foldedwave/gitbook_test/test.md

 The standard Hosted Payment Page is designed to be shown in a lightbox over your website and styled with logos and colours to match.
-Alternatively, you can arrange for fully customised Hosted Payment Pages to be produced that can match your website’s style and layout.
+Alternatively, you can arrange for fully customised Hosted Payment Pages to be produced that can match your website's style and layout.
 These fully customised pages are usually provided using a browser redirect, displaying full-page in the browser, or can be displayed embedded in an iframe on your website.